Magnushhoie/FuzzyNotes/README.md

   </p>
 </p>

-A shell script for interactive and multi-line search, for rapid look-up and editing text files in a notes folder.
-Used daily for writing and searching notes and code snippets since 2019.
+A shell script for rapidly searching and editing text files in a notes directory, with interactive and multi-line search.
 Built with FZF, grep and vim.

 <a href="https://asciinema.org/a/458105">
 <img src="img/image.jpg" alt="Logo" width="700">